Junction Conditions and local Spacetimes in General Relativity: Introduction

 \section{Introduction}

-The General Theory of Relativity, like most of its countless generalizations, is an apparently nonlinear theory of gravity.
-As such, it is a theory that comprises on the one hand a nonlinear geometric action principle and on the other hand associated nonlinear field equations, both of which are formulated with respect to the nonlinear mathematical framework of Lorentzian geometry.
+The General Theory of Relativity, like most of its countless generalizations, is a nonlinear theory of gravity.
+For this reason, it allows the existence of different types of solutions of Einstein's field equations and thus the coexistence and co-evolution of different types of gravitational fields.

-It is for this reason, in particular, that Einstein's gravitational field equations do not permit a unique solution and that, accordingly, Einstein-Hilbert gravity does not allow for the characterization of a unique preferred geometry of spacetime.

-Instead, the theory predicts the existence of a whole series of different exact solutions of the addressed field equations - many of which have been confirmed to be fully consistent with observation.
-In this vein, General Relativity not only allows for the co-existence, but also for the co-evolution of different types of gravitational fields.

-However, despite explaining a multitude of structural differences of gravitating physical systems existing in nature, this particular aspect of the theory also reveals especially challenging implications.

-More precisely, from a purely phenomenological point of view, this aspect of the theory poses the unpleasant task of explaining how the physical behavior of a given gravitational field changes under structural alterations of the matter source generating these fields, especially in the case where these fluctuations become so strong that they lead to a completely new type of gravitational field with a different geometric structure and inherently different physical properties, as for example in the extreme case of mergers of bodies in $N$-body systems.

-From a purely theoretical point of view, in turn, this aspect of the theory leads to the delicate mathematical problem of how pairs of geometrically distinct spacetimes can be can be joined along a hypersurface separating the corresponding Lorentzian manifolds.
-In General Relativity, this problem is treated by considering geometric models dealing with local junction conditions, which - at least in consideration of the well-established Darmois-Israel formalism - require the first and second fundamental forms of given spacetimes to match with each other across a space- or timelike boundary hypersurface \cite{darmois1927equations,israel1966singular}.
+However, the fact that the theory allows for a variety of different solutions, among which many lead to predictions that are in complete agreement with observation, leads to the challenging mathematical problem of how pairs of geometrically distinct spacetimes can be joined with each other along a hypersurface separating the corresponding Lorentzian manifolds and thus combined into a single geometric field.
+This very problem is usually addressed in General Relativity by considering local junction conditions, the fulfilment of which ensures that the intrinsic geometric properties of spacetime at the boundary are such that the local geometries fit together and can therefore be joined with each other.
+In this respect, two cases have to be distinguished: